 Here’s what you can do today:

-You can do this by seeking out a candidate (for Congress, state legislatures, or any public office), asking them where they stand on issues you care about, and documenting their responses to share with the public.
+During election season, you have a unique opportunity to get candidates on the record about issues that are important to you—and to influence their opinions.
+You can do this by seeking out a candidate for any public office; asking them where they stand on issues you care about, including ending felony disenfranchisement; and documenting their responses to share with the public.

 Here’s a sample script you can use: